 Exclude Specific Posts, Pages, and Custom Post Types from WordPress Search

-If you’re excluding a single post, then make sure the ‘Post’ option is selected in the right hand menu, then check the ‘Exclude from search’ box.
+If you are excluding a single post, then make sure the ‘Post’ option is selected in the right-hand menu, and then check the ‘Exclude from search’ box.

 Exclude Specific Categories, Tags, and Custom Taxonomies From WordPress Search